 Born Jatin Khanna on 29th December, 1942, he was the adopted son of his parents.
 After a stint in theatre, he was selected for a bright future in films by the United Producers’ Talent Contest, made his film debut in Chetan Anand’s rather unusual Aakhri Khat (1966).
 His earlier films, in spite of more than adequate performances by him, like Raaz (1967), Aurat (1967) and Baharon Ke Sapne (1967) however, did nothing for him till Aradhana (1969) came along dramatically turning things around.

-Released in November 1969, Aradhana made Rajesh Khanna a megastar.
+Released in November 1969 and based loosely on the Hollywood film, To Each His Own (1946), Aradhana made Rajesh Khanna a megastar.
 In the double role of a father and son, both air force pilots, Khanna cut a most dashing figure in uniform.
-His mannerisms – the crinkling of his eyes and shake of the head asking the heroine to come to him found instant favour with the audience, especially the fairer sex, and aided by such SD Burman evergreen ditties as Mere Sapnon ki Rani, Kora Kaagaz Tha Yeh Man Mera, Roop Tera Mastana, Gun Guna Rahe Hain Bhanwaren and Baghon Mein Bahar Hai, Aradhana was a golden jubilee hit.
+His mannerisms – the crinkling of his eyes and the shake of the head as he beckoned the heroine to come to him – found instant favour with the audience, especially the fairer sex.
+Aided by such SD Burman evergreen ditties as Mere Sapnon Ki Rani, Kora Kaagaz Tha Yeh Man Mera, Roop Tera Mastana, Gun Guna Rahe Hain Bhanwaren and Baghon Mein Bahar Hai, Aradhana was a golden jubilee hit.
 Barely a short while later in December the same year, Raj Khosla’s Do Raaste, in which he played the youngest brother in a joint family in a fine domestic melodrama, too opened to full houses and also went on to be a golden jubilee hit.
 What’s more in Bombay, the two films had their main theatres right across the road from one another, Aradhana at Opera House and Do Raaste at Roxy!
 That year he also tasted box-office success in Bandhan (1969), Doli (1969) and one of his finest films, Ittefaq (1969), besides giving a strong performance as a man who lost his sanity after being jilted by the girl he loves in Asif Sen’s Khamoshi (1969).

 In Ittefaq, Dilip Roy (Rajesh Khanna) is accused of murdering his wife Sushma (Alka).
 With mounting circumstantial evidence against him, he feigns insanity to avoid being convicted.
 However finding life unbearable in the mental asylum, he escapes and seeks shelter in the house of a married woman, Rekha (Nanda) who is alone as her husband is away.
 Caught in the clutches of this madman or so she thinks who is terrorizing her, she tries to get him caught but is unsuccessful.
 And while hiding from a visiting Doctor and a Police Inspector (Sujit Kumar) whom he thinks is searching for him, Dilip discovers Rekha’s husband’s corpse in the bathtub… Devoid of his typical romantic mannerisms, Rajesh Khanna responds with one his career’s more nuanced and edgy performance.
 However the scene stealer is undoubtedly Nanda.
 She gives an extremely controlled and reined in performance and since she was known for her goody-goody roles, the twist when she is revealed to be a cold blooded murderess trying to create an alibi for herself and pin her husband’s murder on Dilip works extremely well for both her and the film.